UN warns of 'much extreme weather' ahead after hottest decade on record - The Observers - France 24

 "On the current path of carbon dioxide emissions, we are heading towards a temperature increase of three to five degrees Celsius by the end of the century," he warned.

-WMO also pointed to a new study published this week in Advances in Atmospheric Sciences with data showing that ocean heat content was at a record high in 2019.
+WMO also highlighted a new study published this week in Advances in Atmospheric Sciences with data showing that ocean heat content was at a record high in 2019.

 The past five years, and past decade were also the warmest on record in terms of ocean heat content, that study showed.